How to Build a Carport in Australia

 Do You Need Council Approval?

-Carports are classed as a “structure”, so to make sure that you don’t receive fines or have council tear down the structure (it happens), the uDrew system will list out your local council requirements as well as the building codes you will have to adhere to.
+Carports are classed as a “structure”, so to make sure that you don’t receive fines or have council tear down the structure (it happens), the uDrew Site Inspector will list out your local council requirements as well as the building codes you will have to adhere to.
 The council regulations vary per council, but if your council is supported in the uDrew system, you can design a carport that meets all the council approval requirements in minutes.

 An example of Australian council regulations for carports is the distance a carport is from your boundary, proximity to pre-existing infrastructure and the maximum height of the carport.

 Another large regulatory requirement is the terrain type and wind speed for your area.
 The wind speed at a structure is influenced by the terrain it flows over as it approaches the structure.

 Like most small-structure projects, you will require engineering for your carports.
 To ensure your carport is structurally sound and has engineering approval, you will need a Land Surveying Report, Structure Draft Design Plans and Engineering Detail Plans.
 Traditionally builders will refer you to their preferred engineering company to complete this.
 This will take weeks to months and cost between a few hundred or a few thousand dollars.

 uDrew Site Inspector generates a Site Report which automates this process to save you time and money.
 You can use the uDrew Interactive Planner to design your structure and the engineering certified plans will be generated for you within minutes, not months.
 This lets you focus more on building and less on paperwork.

 Designing a simple steel carport is easy, but engineering a steel carport to withstand the elements and last for years is critical.
 Not only does this provide you with council approval, but it will also ensure that if you sell your property, you have all the right ticks and approvals for any small-structures built on your property.